 TGbe editor: Please update the following paragraph in this subclause as shown below:

-This subclause describes the procedure for splitting the contents of a subelement that is carried within a Link Info field of a Multi-Link element, across multiple subelements, when the length of the [16777]content of the subelement exceeds 255 octets.
+This subclause describes the procedure for splitting the contents of a subelement that is carried within a Link Info field of a Multi-Link element, across multiple subelements, when the length of the [16777]contents of the subelement exceeds 255 octets in the Multi-Link element.
 The procedure is described with respect to the Per-STA Profile subelement of the Basic Multi-Link element.
-However, the same procedure applies to any subelement except the Fragment subelement (see Table 9-401c (Optional subelement IDs for Link Info field of the Multi-Link element)) and to any variant of Multi-Link element.
+However, the same procedure applies to any subelement (see Table 9-401c (Optional subelement IDs for Link Info field of the Multi-Link element)) except the Fragment subelement and to any variant of Multi-Link element.

-[16777]NOTE 1—When the length of the subelement is less than or equal to 255 octets but exceeds the remaining size of the Multi-Link element, the subelement is not fragmented.
+[16777]NOTE 1—When the length of the contents of the subelement is less than or equal to 255 octets but exceeds the remaining size of the Multi-Link element, the subelement is not fragmented.
 Instead, the Multi-Link element is fragmented by following the procedure described in 10.28.11 (Element fragmentation), and the subsequent Fragment element (see 9.4.2.188 (Fragment element)) carries the portion of the subelement that exceeded the remaining size of the element.

-If the length of [16777]a Per-STA Profile subelement for a reported STA exceeds 255 octets, the transmitting STA shall fragment the contents across a series of subelements consisting of the Per-STA Profile subelement (Subelement ID set to 0 as shown in Table 9-401c (Optional subelement IDs for Link Info field of the Multi-Link element)), immediately followed by one or more Fragment subelements (Subelement ID set to 254 as shown in Table 9-401c (Optional subelement IDs for Link Info field of the Multi-Link element)) as illustrated in Figure 35-6 (Per-STA Profile subelement fragmentation).
+If the length of [16777]the contents of a Per-STA Profile subelement for a reported STA exceeds 255 octets, the transmitting STA shall fragment the contents across a series of subelements consisting of the Per-STA Profile subelement, immediately followed by one or more Fragment subelements as illustrated in Figure 35-6 (Per-STA Profile subelement fragmentation).
 All the information for a fragmented subelement shall be carried across the same Basic Multi-Link element and its Fragment element(s).
 A Per-STA profile subelement shall not be fragmented if the length of the Data field of the subelement is less than 255 octets.
 A Fragment subelement shall not be the first subelement or the only subelement within a Link Info field of the Basic Multi-Link element.

-NOTE 2—When the length of the[16777] Per-STA Profile subelement is greater than 255 octets, the length of Basic Multi-Link element that carries the subelement [16778]would exceed 255 octets.
-As a result, the element is fragmented by following the procedure defined in 10.28.11 (Element fragmentation).
-Also see Figure 35-7 (Per-STA Profile subelement fragmentation within a fragmented Multi-Link element), [16777]
+NOTE 2—When the length of the contents of the[16777] Per-STA Profile subelement is greater than 255 octets, the length of Basic Multi-Link element that carries the subelement [16778]is fragmented by following the procedure defined in 10.28.11 (Element fragmentation).
+Also see Figure 35-7 (Per-STA Profile subelement fragmentation within a fragmented Multi-Link element).
+[16777]

 35.3.20 Multi-link operation in a multiple BSSID set or co-hosted BSSID set